Buying vs Building Villa in Bali: 9 Key Factors to Consider

 • You’ll need to navigate local regulations, obtain the necessary permits, and ensure that your construction meets all legal requirements.

-Navigating the legal landscape in Bali can be complex, especially for foreigners.
+Pro Tips: Navigating the legal landscape in Bali can be complex, especially for foreigners.
+It’s best to work with a legal advisor or local real estate agent who understands Indonesian property law.

 Location is critical in real estate, and Bali is no exception.
 Let’s explore how your choice of location might influence whether you buy or build.